ainsleydev/website/content/posts/optimise-seo/index.md

-You can install the [cwebp](https://developers.google.com/speed/webp/download) and [libavif](https://github.com/AOMediaCodec/libavif) libraries on any server, and they can be configured for automatic conversion on an image upload for example.
-[Squidge](https://github.com/ainsleyclark/squidge) is a free WordPress plugin that offers this functionality, that's completely free.
+You can install the [cwebp](https://developers.google.com/speed/webp/download) and [libavif](https://github.com/AOMediaCodec/libavif) libraries on any server, and they can be configured for automatic conversion on an image upload.

+[Squidge](https://github.com/ainsleyclark/squidge) is a WordPress plugin that offers this functionality and is completely free.
+It uses the native `cwebp`, `avifenc` libraries to compress your images and comes with a really simple API to display images.
+A CLI is also bundled in, so you can regenerate our entire media library to become more SEO friendly.
+Check it out [here](https://wordpress.org/plugins/squidge/)

 For a more humble approach, I usually compress all images in a `public` folder when running production scripts using npm.
 Below is an example of image compressing using the `cwebp`, `avifenc`, `jpegoptim`, `optipng` and `svgo` libraries.